Worker's Compensation Claim Reports

 - Signed release form (where required, provided by HireSafe)

-In most states when an employee's claim goes through the state system or the Workers' Compensation Appeals Board (WCAB), the case becomes public record.
+When an employee's claim goes through the state system or the Workers' Compensation Appeals Board (WCAB), the case becomes public record.
 An employer may only use this information if an injury might interfere with one's ability to perform required duties.
-Under the federal Americans with Disabilities Act, employers cannot use medical information or the fact an applicant filed a workers' compensation claim to discriminate against applicants.
+Under the federal Americans with Disabilities Act, employers cannot use medical information or the fact an applicant has filed a workers' compensation claim to discriminate or deny employment.against applicants.
 (42 USC §12101).
 Worker's Comp information can only be considered after a legitimate job offer has been made.

 All the states vary in their approach to what is contained in their Worker's Compensation reports.
-In California, employers may access workers' compensation records after making an offer of employment.
-To gain access, employers must register with the WCAB and confirm that the records are being accessed for legitimate purposes.
-Although the agency may not reveal medical information and the employer may not rescind an offer due to a workers' compensation claim (CA Labor Code §132a), employers sometimes discover that applicants have not revealed previous employers where they had filed claims.
+In California the WCAB may not reveal medical information and the employer may not rescind an offer due to a workers' compensation claim history (CA Labor Code §132a).
+Employers sometimes discover that applicants have not revealed previous employment where they had filed claims that were denied.
 In such situations, employers often terminate the new hire because it appears they falsified the application.

 Americans With Disabilities Act

 The Americans with Disabilities Act (ADA) applies to all employers who have fifteen or more employees.
 Whether or not an injured worker is subject to protection under the ADA after the workers' compensation injury depends upon the type of injury sustained and whether or not he has a permanent disability.
 The definition of disability for workers' compensation and the ADA is construed differently by the laws and courts.
 Determining whether an individual who has a workers' compensation injury is also disabled under the provisions of the ADA can sometimes be a difficult and confusing situation.
 Since the ADA is relatively new and the courts are still interpreting this problem, it is wise to seek legal advice if in doubt.